rossping/Survery_Design_Final_Project/README.md

 The merged data is within the data folder and will be continuously updated up until November 3rd 2020.
 Additionally, the working RMD is titled M4A_Project, download and make updates as you see fit.

-Twitter data comes from https://www.vicinitas.io with tags: medicare for all, single-payer system, and universal health care.
+Real time Twitter data comes from https://www.vicinitas.io with tags: medicare for all, single-payer system, and universal health care.